 Below the Origin Details, a table is presented listing the engines, if any that are using the origin.

-Below this is the “Danger Zone” here you may delete the Origin - However, this action may not be taken unless there is not an Engine using it.
+Below this is the “Danger Zone” here you may delete the Origin.

 Always make sure to save any changes you make to the origin!